Thomascountz/thomascountz/_posts/2018-07-11-ownership-in-rust-part-2.md

 }
 ```

-No matter how many times we pass around a reference to `string`, ownership will return to it’s original owner.
+No matter how many times we pass around a reference to `string`, ownership will return to its original owner.
 (In this case, ownership returns to the place where `string` was originally instantiated, but remember, we could have passed ownership _and then_ created a reference).

 # Mutability